jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-audit-log-guide.md

 **Can we turn off Audit Log if we don't need it?**

 Yes that is straightforward to do and indeed its turned off by default.

-If none of the 4 AuditOptions in Audit Options are set to true (auditCellEdits, auditFunctionEvents, auditUserStateChanges, auditInternalStateChanges) then Audit will not be enabled.
+If none of the 4 AuditOptions in Audit Options are set to true then Audit will not be enabled.

 ## Demos

-Visit the [AdapTable Demo Site](https://demo.adaptabletools.com/adaptablestate) to see a number of state-related demos
+Visit the [AdapTable Demo Site](https://demo.adaptabletools.com/auditlog) to see a number of Audit Log demos

 ## Help